salahnomad/salahnomad.github.io/content/stories-wisdom/rooted-nomadism-philosophy/index.md

 cta_button: "Explore the Full Compass"
 cta_link: "/compass/"

-# --- FAQ UNIVERSELLE ---
+# --- FAQ UNIVERSELLE --- CORRECTION APPLIQUÉE ICI
 faq:
   - question: "I don't have strong cultural roots or an interesting heritage.
 Can this still work for me?"
-    answer: "**Absolutely.** Rooted Nomadism isn't about having exotic ancestry—it's about recognizing that your unique background contains wisdom generic advice misses.
+    answer: "**Absolutely.** {{< glossary-link \"Rooted Nomadism\" >}} isn't about having exotic ancestry—it's about recognizing that your unique background contains wisdom generic advice misses.
 Your 'roots' are simply the collection of experiences and values that make you who you are."
   - question: "How does this work with demanding American career expectations?"
-    answer: "**Better than you might think.** Frameworks like the [Olive Grove Economy](/glossary/olive-grove-economy/) and [Zellige Blueprint](/glossary/zellige-blueprint/) create sustainable success by building financial resilience and preventing burnout while maintaining high performance."
+    answer: "**Better than you might think.** Frameworks like the [{{< glossary-link \"Olive Grove Economy\" >}}](/glossary/olive-grove-economy/) and [{{< glossary-link \"Zellige Blueprint\" >}}](/glossary/zellige-blueprint/) create sustainable success by building financial resilience and preventing burnout while maintaining high performance."
   - question: "Is this compatible with ambition and rapid growth?"
     answer: "**It redefines them.** We believe in building systems that grow stronger under stress rather than optimizing for speed at the cost of resilience.
 You'll build something that withstands market shifts and personal challenges."
   - question: "How is this different from minimalism or the FIRE movement?"
     answer: "**We're building cathedrals, not just camping.** Minimalism focuses on having less.
-FIRE focuses on financial independence.
-Rooted Nomadism is about building something meaningful and lasting—whether that's a business, a body of work, or a life rich with connection."
+FIRE focuses on financial independence. {{< glossary-link \"Rooted Nomadism\" >}} is about building something meaningful and lasting—whether that's a business, a body of work, or a life rich with connection."
   - question: "I'm already established in my career.
 How do I start?"
     answer: "**Start small.** You don't need to quit your job.
 Begin with the two questions at the end of this article, or pick one framework from the toolkit that addresses your biggest pain point.
 The journey begins with a single rooted step."